FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 During this time, users will be migrated over and registered with the application.
 Make sure that any users registering, should you allow that, are sent to register in FusionAuth rather than the legacy application.

 How long should this run?
 Long enough to move over most active users.
 This time frame depends on how often your users sign in, and how many of them are active.
 If it's an application most visit daily, users will migrate quickly.
 If it is an application accessed once a year, then a year may be needed to get most of your users into FusionAuth.
-You also want to think about how hard running both user data stores; if it's difficult, you may migrate fewer users with the phased approach.
+You also want to think about how hard running both user datastores; if it's difficult, you may migrate fewer users with the phased approach.

 During this time period, you can find the numbers of users in FusionAuth by searching for the users with a particular attribute.
 Comparing this count with the legacy datastore user numbers will give you an idea of the progress of the migration.